SPSBuildTeam/BuildTeamTheMusical/brainstorming.md

 - Motor is Sisyphus' boulder

 [Flaws]
-- Doesn't like build team, look down on all the projects
+- Doesn't like build team, looks down on all the projects
   - It's trivial
 - Arrogant
 - Too good at physics